TsuyoshiPerogi/SensorTool/README.md

   -Min/Max analog voltage values obtained during run(0-5V)

-  -Slope translation points of slave sensor.
+  -Slope translation points of slave sensor.(saved as text to on-board SDcard)

+  -Once calibrated, program will begin running translation program.
+To remove calibration or change vehicle, just reflash firmware to return to factory settings and recalibrate.

 Use: